+4. REVIEW OF THE CDC GUIDELINE
-6: Although the risk of overdose by benzodiazepine co-prescription with opioids is well established, this combination may still have clinical value in patients who have chronic pain and comorbid anxiety, which commonly accompanies pain, and in patients who have chronic pain and spasticity.
-However initiating regular long-term use of benzodiazepines with opioids should be done with caution, since SSRIs, SNRIS and psychotherapies are preferred treatments for anxiety disorders (see Section 2.2 Medication for further discussion about anxiolytics, as well as treatment of anxiety and chronic pain).

-- Recommendation 6a: If clinically indicated, co-prescription should be managed and coordinated by physicians, providers, and clinician specialists who have knowledge, training, and experience in co-prescribing benzodiazepines with opioids.
-For those patients who have anxiety disorders or SUD who have been prescribed benzodiazepines, collaboration with experts in mental health and the use of psychological modalities should be considered. - Recommendation 6b: Develop CPGs that focus on tapering for co-prescription of benzodiazepines and opioids.

-7: The variability in effectiveness and safety (respiratory depression and abuse liability) at any given dose of an opioid is not clearly defined and may vary between different opioids and different patients.
+- RECOMMENDATION 5B: Considerations to avoid dose escalation should include opioid rotation, non-opioid medications, interventional strategies, cognitive behavioral strategies, complementary and integrative health approaches, and PT. - 6: Although the risk of overdose by benzodiazepine co-prescription with opioids is well established, this combination may still have clinical value in patients who have chronic pain and comorbid anxiety, which commonly accompanies pain, and in patients who have chronic pain and spasticity.
+However, initiating regular long-term use of benzodiazepines with opioids should be done with caution, because SSRIs, SNRIS, and psychotherapies are preferred treatments for anxiety disorders.
+(See Section 2.2: Medications for further discussion about anxiolytics as well as treatment of anxiety and chronic pain.) - RECOMMENDATION 6A: If clinically indicated, co-prescription should be managed and coordinated by physicians and clinician specialists who have knowledge, training, and experience in co-prescribing benzodiazepines with opioids.
+For those patients who have anxiety disorders or SUD who have been prescribed benzodiazepines, risk mitigation strategies and counseling, collaboration with experts in mental health, and the use of psychological modalities should be considered. - RECOMMENDATION 6B: Develop CPGs that focus on tapering for co-prescription of benzodiazepines and opioids. - 7: The variability in effectiveness and safety (respiratory depression and abuse liability) at any given dose of an opioid is not clearly defined and may vary between different opioids and different patients.
 Consequently, the risk-benefit balance for opioid management of pain may vary for individual patients.
-Similarly, the balance of benefit and risk for doses above 90 Morphine Milligram Equivalents (MME)/day may be acceptable in some patients.
-Failure to closely monitor patients when opioid dose is adjusted puts them at risk for either inadequate pain control or overdose toxicity.

-- Recommendation 7a: Use the lowest effective opioid dose and shortest duration appropriate for the pain condition that balances benefits, risks, and adverse reactions.
+Similarly, the balance of benefit and risk for doses above 90 MME/day may be acceptable in some patients.
+Failure to closely monitor patients when opioid dose is adjusted puts them at risk for either inadequate pain control or overdose toxicity. - RECOMMENDATION 7A: Use the lowest effective opioid dose and shortest duration appropriate for the pain condition that balances benefits, risks, and adverse reactions.
 Clinicians should individualize dose based on a carefully monitored medication trial.
-With each dose adjustment patients should be assessed at expected peak drug concentration for analgesic effectiveness and adverse effects, such as respiratory compromise and sedation. - Recommendation 7b: Additional factors influence risk and benefit that should be considered; therefore, guidance regarding dose should not be applied as strict limits.
-Providers should use established and measurable goals such as functionality, ADL, and QOL measures.

-8: The duration of pain following an acute, severely painful event such as trauma, surgery, or burn is widely variable.

-- Recommendation 8a: Appropriate duration of therapy is best considered within guidelines, and then ultimately determined by the treating clinician.
-The CDC recommendation for duration of treatment should be emphasized as guidance only for a general approach, with individualized patient care as the primary goal and the clinician then considering all modalities for best outcomes. - Recommendation 8b: Develop and/or update acute pain management guidelines for common surgical procedures and trauma management, as noted in Section 2.1.1 Acute and Chronic Pain, Recommendation 2a. - Recommendation 8c: To address this variability and provide an easy solution to the challenges of medication duration, consideration should be given to a partial refill system.
+With each dose adjustment patients should be assessed at expected peak drug concentration for analgesic effectiveness and adverse effects, such as respiratory compromise and sedation. - RECOMMENDATION 7B: Additional factors influence risk and benefit that should be considered; therefore, guidance regarding dose should not be applied as strict limits.
+Providers should use established and measurable goals such as functionality, ADLs, and QOL measures. - 8: The duration of pain following an acute, severely painful event such as trauma, surgery, or burn is widely variable.
+For clarity, the CDC Guideline recommendation #6 refers to acute pain that is non-surgical, non-traumatic pain. - RECOMMENDATION 8A: Appropriate duration of therapy is best considered within guidelines, and then ultimately determined by the treating clinician.
+The CDC recommendation for duration of treatment should be emphasized as guidance only for a general approach, with individualized patient care as the primary goal, and the clinician then considering all modalities for best outcomes. - RECOMMENDATION 8B: Develop and/or update acute pain management guidelines for common surgical procedures and trauma management, as noted in Section 2.1.1: Acute and Chronic Pain, Recommendation 2a. - RECOMMENDATION 8C: To address this variability and provide an easy solution to the challenges of medication duration, consideration should be given to a partial refill system.